Obtaining a three-wheeled motorcycle licence (Class 6E)

-To drive a 3-wheel motorcycle
+To drive a three-wheeled motorcycle

 You do not need to hold a motorcycle licence to drive 3-wheel T-Rex- or Slingshot-type vehicles.
 A valid Class 5 driver’s licence allows you to operate such vehicles.